notaryproject/notary/docs/basic-operations.md

 $ notary remove example.com/user/collection TARGET
 ```

+Both commands operate only on local data, requiring no connection to a notary server, and simply staging changes in a time ordered list to be applied the next time a `publish` is run.
 The `add` command takes the Global Unique Name of the trusted collection, a target name, and the path to the file you want to add.
+It only accepts a single filepath per invocation as only one file may be associated with the `TARGET` name.
+Notary calculates a cryptographic hash over the file in `FILEPATH`, and along with the size (in bytes) of the file, associates the `TARGET` name with this metadata.

 The `remove` command takes the Global Unique Name of the trusted collection and the name of the target you want to remove.

-When running `add` notary calculates a cryptographic hash over the file in `FILEPATH` and point the `TARGET` name to it.
-Neither the `add` or `remove` commands require access to the remote notary server, since all changes are staged locally for later publishing.

 ## Inspecting staged changes